nicholasjclark/mvgam/index.md

 some of its primary objectives are described in detail by [Clark & Wells 2022](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13974) (published in *Methods in Ecology and Evolution*).
-An introduction to the package and some worked examples are also shown in this seminar:
+An introduction to the package and some worked examples are shown in this seminar:
 <a href="https://www.youtube.com/watch?v=0zZopLlomsQ"
 target="_blank">Ecological Forecasting with Dynamic Generalized Additive Models</a>.